 Security will issue windshield placards that will be valid for one semester at a time.
-After receiving your Drew ID card, bring your Drew ID and vehicle registration to the Pepin Services Center to pick up your placard. (please refer to your campus map)
+After registering for class and receiving your Drew ID card, bring your Drew ID and vehicle registration to the Pepin Services Center to pick up your placard. (please refer to the Campus Map)

 Upon your request, Drew’s Registrar’s Office can send auditors and Au Pairs “Unofficial Transcripts” reflecting the courses they have audited at Drew along with the total number of “contact hours” you have earned by the end of the term.
 Each 4 credit undergrad class = 36 contact hours.
 Information on obtaining a transcript is available from the Registrar’s website.